Bloodbath History

 The Historyof Bloodbath

-How Geometry Dash's most famous Demon was built, verified, survived for seven silent months, and became a permanent piece of community history.
+How this Geometry Dash community level was built, verified, remained unbeaten for months, and became a lasting piece of community history.

 Geometry Dash Bloodbath level by Riot